-Spring 2013 Systems Engineering and Operations Research George Mason University
+Spring 2017 Systems Engineering and Operations Research George Mason University

-Course Overview: An important problem in engineering is to predict the behavior of systems that change in time.
+Course Overview: An important problem in engineering is to predict the behavior of systems that change over time.
 Such systems are called dynamical systems.
-This course introduces students to a set of mathematical methods used to model dynamical systems.
-In particular, students will learn to:
+This course introduces students to a set of mathematical methods used to model and solve dynamical systems.
+Students will learn to:

-- Identify real world problems that can be modeled as dynamical systems. - Take such systems and translate them into mathematical models. - Predict the behavior of such systems using mathematical analysis and computation.
+- Identify real world problems that can be modeled as dynamical systems. - Take such systems and translate them into mathematical models and solve them.. - Predict the behavior of such systems using mathematical analysis and computation.